nehasahay/liri-node-app/README.md

 ## Running the Application
 You will need Node.js to install the required node modules with `npm install`.
-Afterwards, you'll have to create an `.env` file with your own Spotify API keys, like so:
+Afterwards, you'll have to create a `.env` file with your own Spotify API keys, like so:

 ```js
 # Spotify API keys